 Although numerous teenagers have had a problem with inhalant abuse, many adults also deal with this issue.
 Sometimes, people who are dealing with a drug addiction problem may have a difficult time getting ahold of their drug of choice.
 So, they may turn to inhalants just to get some sort of high from them.
 In any case, despite the fact that an actual drug is not involved, an inhalant addiction is serious.

-When a person uses an inhalant, he or she will experience a feeling of euphoria, or a high.
+When a person uses an inhalant, he or she will experience a feeling of euphoria or a high.
 Users enjoy this feeling as it is pleasurable and allows them to escape from what’s going on around them.
 This feeling of euphoria is often what causes people to continue abusing inhalants.
 That’s because the “high” that inhalants produce do not usually last for a long time.
-Although they are pleasurable, that effect only lasts for a short period of time.
-So, users often continue to use the inhalants in order to keep the experience going.
+Although they are pleasurable, that effect only lasts for a short period.
+So, users often continue to use the inhalants to keep the experience going.

 After using inhalants for a long time, people can experience some lasting effects.
 These effects can be extremely harmful to people’s health and impact them for years to come.
 Some of the long-term symptoms and effects of using inhalants include the following:

 - Hearing loss

 - Weight gain